Stanley Rice: Arrest, trial, and imprisonment

 On May 25, Rice was arrested for speeding in Broward County by two sheriff's deputies.
 One of the men noticed that he resembled the facial composite of Williams' supposed killer and also had a stutter, which led them to arrest him.
 Upon searching his car, the deputies found the sawed-off shotgun and his camera, which contained photographs of naked underage boys.
 After talking to witnesses, they conclusively confirmed that Rice was at the pond on the day of the murder.
-During questioning, Rice himself confessed to killing Williams, but also disclosed that he had killed four other boys in Ontario and Ohio.
+During questioning, Rice confessed to killing Williams, but also disclosed that he had killed four other boys in Ontario and Ohio.
 In addition to that, he revealed that he had a hidden stash of pornographic photos and weapons in a barn near his hometown, and upon inspecting it, Concord police officers were able to verify his claims.

 After pleading guilty on the traffic violation charges, Rice was charged with murder in all three cases, but it was decided that prosecutors in Florida would be the first to try him.
-A few days after his trial began, Rice's attorney filed a motion attempting to declare that his client was incompentent to stand trial, claiming that he suffered from a form of schizophrenia that would deteriorate over time.
+A few days after his trial began, Rice's attorney filed a motion attempting to declare that his client was incompetent to stand trial, claiming that he suffered from a form of schizophrenia that would deteriorate over time.
 This was denied by the presiding judge after three court-appointed psychiatrists ruled that while he was emotionally stunted, Rice was fully aware of the gravity of his actions and himself stated that he was sane.

-On the first day of his murder trial, Rice was allowed to plead guilty, due to which he was sentenced to life imprisonment without parole.
+Rice pleaded guilty, and was sentenced to life in prison.
 Due to his sentence, he was never put on trial for the murders of Henry or Trask, although he has acknowledged responsibility for his crimes.
 His two other purported victims were never identified.

 Death and aftermath

 After his conviction, Rice was transferred to the Florida State Prison in Raiford, where he remained until his death on November 3, 2007.
-A year after his conviction, Rice gave an interview in which he frankly discussed about his life, sexual proclivities and his apparent desire to have his sick desires cured, insisting that he hated the fact that he was this way because he considered kids to be his friends.
+A year after his conviction, Rice gave an interview in which he frankly discussed his life, sexual proclivities and his apparent desire to have his pedophilia cured.